skellis46/slipbox/path and attention of the camera.md

 _questions & thoughts:_

-- I am struggling with understanding the conceptualisation of the _the film's body_
+- I am struggling with understanding the conceptualisation of _the film's body_
 - what draws me to this language (or analysis) is the sense that the various bodies involved (filmic and human) are profoundly involved in how the film is felt -- its emotional or affective work